microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

     ![The New Query button is highlighted in the SSMS toolbar.](../graphics/media/ssms-new-query.png "SSMS Toolbar")

-17. Copy and paste the SQL script below into the new query window (replacing `<YourPasswordHere>` with your password):
+17. Copy and paste the SQL script below into the new query window (replacing `<YourPasswordHere>` with the same password as the SQL Server 2008 VM):

     ```sql
     USE master;